Smiling college student uses his smartphone on a sunny campus walkway.

 Key Takeaways

-2. Some student credit cards offer reward points that you can use for travel expenses.
+2. Some student credit cards offer rewards that you may use for travel expenses.

 Student credit card overview

-With a Discover it® Chrome for Students, you can earn 2% Cashback Bonus® at Gas Stations and Restaurants on up to $1,000 in combined purchases each quarter, automatically.
-Plus earn unlimited 1% cash back on all other purchases.1 Students can accumulate rewards from their credit card use, which can be redeemed to offset costs associated with traveling, such as dining, car rentals, or transit passes.
+For example, with a Discover it® Student Chrome Card, earn 2% Cashback Bonus® at gas stations and restaurants on up to $1,000 in combined purchases each quarter, automatically.
+Plus earn unlimited 1% cash back on all other purchases.1

 How credit cards work abroad

-Choosing the best student credit card for study abroad
+Choosing the best student credit card for studying abroad

 International acceptance